-8. Enter the name of the storage pool that is predefined for your OpenStack environment.
+8. Enter the name of an XIV storage pool that is predefined for your OpenStack environment or a storage pool ID for DS8000 systems in the P# format.
 If you selected to use iSCSI as your connection type, you are prompted with the following directive:

 '''

 Would you like to use CHAP authentication (relevant only to iSCSI connections) for all iSCSI backends?
-[Default: N ]:
+[Default: N]:

 '''